jozsef-vesza/JVRBaseTableViewDataSource/README.md

 ```

 ### Example usage in a Table View Controller:
 By using `JVRBaseTableViewDataSource`, many lines of boilerplate code can be omitted from `UITableViewController` classes.
-Support for Table View Sections can be achieved by sublassing this class, and implementing the `numberOfSectionsInTableView:` method.
+Support for table view sections can be achieved by sublassing this class, and implementing the `numberOfSectionsInTableView:` method.

 ```objc
 - (void)viewDidLoad